crossbario/autobahn-python/doc/WAMPv2.md

 There is still one catch: if the call result for "Sales 1" comes in after the result for "Sales 2", the result of the former will not be printed until the result for the latter comes in.

-Say you want to run the calls concurrently, and print each result as soon as it comes in, without any waiting for others.
+Say you want to run the calls concurrently **and** print each result as soon as it comes in, without any waiting for others - neither for issuing calls, nor for printing results.

-This is how you would do that:
+This is how you could approach that:

 ```python
 def print_sales(sales, product):